-Arkansas Regulation 3.26-51-718(d) modifies the apportionment factors for taxpayers in the business of publishing, selling, licensing or distribution of books, newspapers, magazines, periodicals, trade journals, or other printed materials that have income from sources both inside and outside of Arkansas.
-Outer-jurisdictional property shall not be included in the property factor's denominator.
+Arkansas Regulation 3.26-51-718(d) modifies the sales factor for taxpayers in the business of publishing, selling, licensing or distribution of books, newspapers, magazines, periodicals, trade journals, or other printed materials that have income from sources both inside and outside of Arkansas.
 The sales factor is modified to include a "circulation factor".
+Publishers should not use a property or payroll factor for years beginning in 2021 or after.